Erudika/para/README.md

 The name "pára" means "steam" in Bulgarian.
 And just like steam is used to power stuff, you can use Para to power your mobile or web application backend.

-**Para** can be used in two ways - as the backbone of your JVM-based application or as a standalone API server with multiple applications and clients connecting to it.
+**Para** can be used as a direct dependency to your JVM-based application or as a standalone API server with multiple applications and clients connecting to it.

 See how **Para** [compares to other open source backend frameworks](https://erudika.com/blog/2015/10/21/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat/).